GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 All samples remain fully independent.
 The positions of both the microphone array and the sources are randomly sampled.
 This section will focus on the necessary additions taken to support the multi-source setting.
-Also, some choices have been made so as to mostly follow the methodology from He et al. @he_neural_2021.
+Also, some choices have been made so as to follow the methodology from He et al. @he_neural_2021 mostly.

 *Microphone array.*
-For effectively localizing multiple sound sources, a four-microphone array is used.
+To effectively localize multiple sound sources, we choose to use a four-microphone array.
 The $n_m = 4$ omnidirectional sensors are arranged in a 2cm wide square.